davisgibson/stock-watcher-app/README.md

 # Stock Watcher

+## Notes from Davis:

+ 1. As of writing this, I have spent approximately an hour on this project.
+ 2. With such little time, my priorities were a balance of looks and functionality.
+This is why I skipped the graph portion altogether.
+ 3. As for looks, I prioritized the mobile view first.
+Refining tablet/desktop views is next on the TODO list.
+ 4. I'd like to do some more testing on this, but I'm sticking to the hour limit, so there will probably be bugs.
+ 5. If you run out of daily API calls, feel free to create a new API key [here].
+ 6. Thank you very much for your time!

+## Overview:

 Your task is to help complete a simple web application which allows a user to add basic stock tickers to a dashboard.
 To add a stock, the user enters the symbol of their desired stock (e.g. `GOOG`, `AAPL`, or `TSLA`) into a text